Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 Relatively expensive for a notebook you will eventually fill and shelve

-The thread-bound construction means it actually lays flat at page 200, keeping your hands free.
-The 80g/m² paper handles ballpoints beautifully, but you will notice heavy ghosting if you try to use wet fountain pens.
+This A5 notebook provides 251 numbered pages of 80g/m² acid-free paper and 8 perforated detachable sheets.
+The thread-bound construction ensures it lays flat at page 200, keeping your hands free.
+The paper handles ballpoints beautifully, but heavy ghosting occurs with wet fountain pens.

 Verdict